saint-lascivious/unbound-config/README.md

 ```
 Usage: unbound-control OPTION

-Where OPTION is one of

     -b                      Backup the current Unbound configuration to a
     backup                  .tar.gz archive located within
     --backup-config         /etc/unbound/unbound.conf.d-backup

                             Takes an optional parameter to be normalised and
-                            used as the backup ID, strings containing spaces
+                            used as the backup ID, IDs containing spaces
                             must be quoted, e.g. "my unbound backup"

                             The default backup ID naming scheme is: